 Shelly Beach is my personal favorite and can be found on the southern side of Nobby Head.
 Just like Flynns Beach, there is a parking lot located along the shorefront making it very easy to access.

-Surrounded by lush forest, Shelly Beach is a great place to go for relaxing in the sun, swimming in the tidal rock pools or simply perching up on one of the beach-side park benches and marveling at the ocean.
+Surrounded by lush forest, Shelly Beach is a great place to go for relaxing in the sun, swimming in the tidal rock pools, or simply perching up on one of the beach-side park benches and marvel at the ocean.